ancho85/pylint-playero-plugin/README.md

 # Features

 * Prevents warnings and errors about Playero-generated attributes, classes, methods.
+(Now fully supported)
 * Xml record file parsing to get attributes of a table/class.
 * Py file parsing to get methods, functions and attributes of a class.
 * Inheritance is generated based on Playero's xml settings file.
 * built-in methods, functions and attributes accepted.
+(Now fully supported)
 * SuperClass generation.
+* NewRecord, NewReport, NewWindow generation.
-* TODO: Query parsing and checking for syntax (milestone v0.3)
+* TODO: Query parsing and checking for syntax (milestone v0.3.0)

 # License